learn-co-curriculum/reading-ios-nestedDataStructures/README.md

 #Nested Data Structures

 As you start to look at other people's code, as well as get more comfortable with writing your own code, you will begin to encounter and write nested data structures.
-Take a few minutes to review examples of the following common nested method calls, dictionaries, and arrays.
+Take a few minutes to review examples of the following common nested method calls, `NSDictionary` objects, and `NSArray` objects.

 ##Methods